 Calculators help you reverse-engineer how much to save each month to hit a goal.
 To save $10,000 in 3 years at 4.5% APY, you would need about $260 per month plus your starting balance.

 If you also want to build credit during that 3-year stretch, pair the HYSA with a credit-builder product.
 Firstcard's credit builder card reports payments to all three bureaus while your HYSA grows on autopilot.
+For comparison shopping on rates, see our overview of high-interest savings account options.

 Frequently Asked Questions